 Its rolling hills, pastures, and wetlands are being preserved in conjunction with the Weantinoge Land Trust, ensuring that this lovely acreage will remain ecologically sound for generations to come.

 Under Kat Taylor's leadership, Anderson Acres has developed a small-scale flower production operation.
-The farm also includes a private homestead, boasting its own vegetable gardens, mushroom yard, bee hives, berry bushes, and fruit trees.
-To read more about what's going on around the farm click here.
+The farm also includes a private homestead, with its own vegetable gardens, mushroom yard, berry bushes, and fruit trees.

 Ron & Michelle Saltz | Owners